France grabs for power over Alstom future with new takeover law

 The French government had given no hint it was considering such a measure, which comes 10 days ahead of European Parliament elections in which President Francois Hollande's Socialists are expected to be punished for their failure to create jobs and growth, and where the National Front - campaigning on a protectionist, anti-EU platform - is set to score big gains.

-France's flatlining economy was making separate headlines on Thursday, missing expectations for 0.2 percent growth in gross domestic product in the first quarter and in sharp contrast to Germany's robust 0.8 percent growth.
-[ID:nL6N0O04EE]

-The government move also comes amid mounting concerns in other countries about foreign takeovers, with lawmakers in both Britain and Sweden expressing opposition to U.S. drugmaker Pfizer's (PFE.N) attempts to buy rival AstraZeneca (AZN.L).
-[ID:nL6N0O060I]
+The government move also comes amid mounting concerns in other countries against foreign takeovers, with lawmakers in both Britain and Sweden expressing opposition to U.S. drugmaker Pfizer's attempts to buy rival AstraZeneca.

 Thursday's move returns the phrase "economic patriotism" to the French political lexicon.
-The expression was a key theme under the conservative premiership of Dominique de Villepin in 2005 after French fears grew that U.S.-based PepsiCo (PEP.N) would mount a hostile bid on dairy giant Danone (DANO.PA).
+The expression was a key theme under the conservative premiership of Dominique de Villepin in 2005 after French fears grew that U.S.-based PepsiCo would mount a hostile bid on dairy giant Danone.

 The European Union reacted cautiously to the decree.